cybertec-postgresql/pg_rewrite/README.md

     are also created automatically and need to be validated using the `ALTER TABLE ...
 VALIDATE CONSTRAINT ...` command.

-5. FOREIGN KEY constraints are also created automatically and need to be validated using the `ALTER TABLE ...
+5. FOREIGN KEY constraints are also created automatically (according to the source table) and need to be validated using the `ALTER TABLE ...
 VALIDATE CONSTRAINT ...` command, unless the referencing table is partitioned: the NOT VALID option is currently not supported for partitioned tables.

     Therefore, if the referencing table is partitioned, you need to use the `ALTER TABLE ...
 ADD CONSTRAINT ...
 FOREIGN KEY ...` command after